-In addition to the outstanding shares, the total number of outstanding subscription rights amounts to 2,529,185, which entitles their holders (if exercised) to subscribe to 2,701,728 new shares with voting rights in total, namely:
+In addition to the outstanding shares, the total number of outstanding subscription rights amounts to 2,465,508, which entitles their holders (if exercised) to subscribe to 2,636,623 new shares with voting rights in total, namely:

-- 302,804 new shares can be issued upon the exercise of one subscription right that was granted in 2016 to Bootstrap Europe S.C.SP. ("Bootstrap"), subject to the terms and conditions that are set out in the 'Warrant Agreement', dated 2 September 2016, between the Company and Bootstrap, as amended on 28 April 2017, 1 October 2018, and 20 December 2018 (the "Bootstrap Subscription Right"); - 264,077 new shares can be issued upon the exercise of 91,536 share options that are still outstanding under the "Executive Share Options" plan for staff members and consultants of the Company, entitling the holder thereof to acquire ca. 2.88 shares when exercising one of his or her share options (the "Executive Share Options"); and - 1,134,847 new shares can be issued upon the exercise of 1,134,847 2018 share options that are still outstanding under the "2018 Share Options" plan for staff members and consultants of the Company, entitling the holder thereof to acquire one share when exercising one of his or her share options (the "2018 Share Options"). - 1,000,000 new shares can be issued upon the exercise of 1,000,000 share options (each share option having the form of a subscription right) that are still outstanding under the '2021 Share Options' plan for directors, employees and other staff members of the Company and its subsidiaries, entitling the holder thereof to acquire one new share when exercising one share option (the "2021 Share Options").
+- 261,895 new shares can be issued upon the exercise of 90,780 share options that are still outstanding under the "Executive Share Options" plan for staff members and consultants of the Company, entitling the holder thereof to acquire ca. 2.88 shares when exercising one of his or her share options (the "Executive Share Options"); and - 1,071,924 new shares can be issued upon the exercise of 1,071,924 2018 share options that are still outstanding under the "2018 Share Options" plan for staff members and consultants of the Company, entitling the holder thereof to acquire one share when exercising one of his or her share options (the "2018 Share Options").